michellejl/Michelle-s-Book-Shelf/README.md

 ## Extras
 1. I am using [Styled Components](https://www.styled-components.com/) to write custom styling for this application.
 1. I am using Firebase to create and maintain my own database of books
-1. I have added a form to add a new book to my database
+1. I have added a form to add a new book to my database.
+This feature is only available when a user is logged in

 ## Things I want to add later:
 1. Edit book information from within app